- PJ heads to Brown University to start a postdoc position working with Emily Sprague-Klein.

 - The group is awarded a new 3-year grant from the National Science Foundation to work on Broadband Two-Photon Absorption Spectroscopy for High-Repetition-Rate Lasers.

 - David Stierwalt presents at talk about his research at the International Symposium in Molecular Spectroscopy (ISMS) at Urbana-Champaign, Illinois.

 - Chris Otolski successfully defends his PhD dissertation on "Mechanisms of Condensed Phase Reactions: The Role of Structure, Dynamics, and Environment in Photoisomerization and Photodissociation"!
 Congratulations on a productive time at KU, Chris!
 He is off soon to start a postdoc position in the AMO Physics Group at Argonne National Laboratory.

 - Chris Otolsk's paper "Ultrafast trans→cis photoisomerization dynamics of alkyl-substituted stilbenes in a supramolecular capsule" is accepted for publication in J. Phys.
 Chem.
 A.

 - Chris Otolski wins a Paquette Scholarship at the annual departmental awards banquet.

 - Kristen Burns successfully completes her comprehensive oral exam!
 Nice work, Kristen!

 - Chris Otolski accepts a postdoc position in the AMO Physics Group at Argonne National Lab.
 He will head to ANL after defending his dissertation later this spring.

-- Click here to watch a video of the Physics Colloquium that Chris gave in February.
+- Physics Colloquium, 2-18-19 is a video of the Physics Colloquium that Chris gave in February.